Compiled by the Road Trip Alberta team

 - Bring bear spray and keep it handy.
 Most crown land camping in Alberta is near the mountains, where bear encounters are not uncommon.
 Be mindful of other tips to ensure your safety around camp regarding bears.

-- You may be entirely on your own and many kilometers away from help.
+- You may be entirely on your own and many kilometres away from help.
 Be sure to pack a first aid kit and learn basic first aid skills in case of an emergency.

 - Be respectful of your fellow campers!
-It may happen that you end up sharing a piece of wilderness with total strangers – try not to impinge on their desire to be closer to nature by blaring your music 24/7.
+You may end up sharing a piece of wilderness with total strangers – try not to impinge on their desire to be closer to nature by blaring your music 24/7.

 Additional Resources for Alberta Crown Land Camping

-- The “Crown Land Camping Alberta” Facebook group was recently started but quickly grew to tens of thousands of avid campers.
+- The “Crown Land Camping Alberta” Facebook group quickly grew to over a hundred thousand avid campers.
 There is a lot of great information inside, and it is a (relatively) safe space to ask your beginner questions – although be sure to hit the “search” bar first as your question has likely already been asked and answered.
 (And many thanks to the administrators of that group who helped review this article!)

 - To really embrace the “off the grid” aspect of free camping, try making it as sustainable as possible with these tips.

 - Know before you go: find out what fire bans may be in effect across Alberta.

 - Do you want to go backcountry camping in order to do some hunting or fishing in Alberta?
-Make sure you are very familiar with hunting regulations and all other Alberta regulations in the province.
+Make sure you are very familiar with hunting regulations and all other Alberta regulations.

-- Tips on learning basic first aid, what food to bring, and more, can be found in this article with beginner tips to backcountry camping.
+- Tips on learning basic first aid, what food to bring, and more, can be found in this article with beginner tips for backcountry camping.

 - Want to rent a camper for your big adventure?
 Check out our guide for RV rentals in Alberta.